Gpower01/Object-Detection-and-Classification-of-UAV-Images-using-OpenVINO/README.md

 ### Install Intel® Distribution of OpenVINO™ toolkit

-For your convenientce, you can utilize the classroom workspace, or refer to the relevant instructions for your operating system for this step.
+For your convenience, you can utilize the classroom workspace, or refer to the relevant instructions for your operating system for this step.

 - [Linux/Ubuntu](https://docs.openvinotoolkit.org/latest/_docs_install_guides_installing_openvino_linux.html)
 - [Mac](https://docs.openvinotoolkit.org/latest/_docs_install_guides_installing_openvino_macos.html)